RustMagazine/rustmagazine/content/issue-3/understand-unsafe-rust.md

 Zig language is designed with a focus on memory safety, but unlike Rust, it does not have a ownership system and borrow checker.
 Nevertheless, Zig enhances memory safety through some compile-time checks and language features.
 Here are some ways Zig language implements memory safety:

-1. Compile-time checks: The Zig compiler performs many checks during compilation to catch potential memory errors, such as array out-of-bounds access, null pointer dereference, etc. When the Zig compiler detects these errors, it stops the compilation and reports the error.
+1. **Compile-time checks**: The Zig compiler performs many checks during compilation to catch potential memory errors, such as array out-of-bounds access, null pointer dereference, etc. When the Zig compiler detects these errors, it stops the compilation and reports the error.
-2. Error handling: Zig improves code robustness through explicit error handling.
+2.  **Error handling**: Zig improves code robustness through explicit error handling.
 Zig does not have exceptions; instead, it uses error return values and error union types to handle errors.
 This forces developers to explicitly handle potential errors, helping to reduce memory safety issues caused by unhandled errors.
-3. Optional types: Zig provides optional types (Optionals) to represent values that may be null.
+3.  **Optional types**: Zig provides optional types (Optionals) to represent values that may be null.
 By using optional types, null value cases can be explicitly handled, reducing the risk of null pointer dereferences.
-4. Defined behavior: Zig designs defined behavior for many memory-related operations to avoid security risks posed by undefined behavior.
+4.  **Defined behavior**: Zig designs defined behavior for many memory-related operations to avoid security risks posed by undefined behavior.
 For example, when dereferencing a null pointer, Zig ensures that a clearly defined error occurs, rather than producing undefined behavior.
-5. Memory management: Zig offers flexible memory management options, including manual memory management, built-in allocators, and the use of user-defined allocators.
+5.  **Memory management**: Zig offers flexible memory management options, including manual memory management, built-in allocators, and the use of user-defined allocators.
 Through explicit memory management, developers can better control memory usage, reducing the risks of memory leaks and memory errors.

 In summary, the Zig language, like C, entrusts memory management to humans, placing full trust in human development.
 Zig then provides some memory safety checks to ensure memory safety.
 However, it still lacks the strict compile-time guarantees of Rust's ownership system and borrow checker.
 Therefore, when writing Zig code, developers need to pay more attention to potential memory safety issues and ensure that errors and exceptional situations are handled correctly.